All Collections

 Conversely, lower GI and GL foods result in more modest increases (rolling hills).
 A low GI/GL diet produces a more stable response and improved health outcomes, including protection against developing Type 2 diabetes (4).

 Insulin is a hormone produced in the pancreas that regulates the amount of glucose in your blood.
-Insulin resistance is when your body needs to produce more insulin than before in order to maintain the same glucose level.
+Insulin resistance is when your body needs to produce more insulin than before to maintain the same glucose level.
 Negative lifestyle factors like poor quality sleep or not exercising, as well as a high GI/GL diet play an important role in insulin resistance.
-Insulin resistance is well-known to have a negative impact on your health (5).
+Insulin resistance is well known to negatively impact your health (5).

 The journey from being healthy to becoming diabetic exists on a continuum.
 There is a long lead time of having a high insulin level (to keep glucose normal) before overt hyperglycemia manifests itself (diabetes).
 A large percentage of the adult population does not realize that metabolic dysfunction starts long before overt diabetes is diagnosed.